 For thousands of years people have been using derivatives of coconuts.
 Some of the earliest documented evidence for coconut oil uses goes back to the Ayurvedic medicine in Sanskrit from 1500 BC!
 In traditional medicine, coconut oil has been used to treat a whole myriad of ailments including: asthma, bronchitis, constipation, hormone imbalance, thyroid dysfunction, dysentery, gingivitis, kidney stones, irregular or painful menstruation, nausea, skin infections, and ulcers … among a number of other things!

 Fat intake is essential in preparing your body for a baby.
 We need a certain amount of saturated fats to produce cholesterol, the mother hormone.
 All of our major reproductive hormones – specifically estrogen, progesterone, testosterone and cortisol – are produced from cholesterol.
 Cholesterol is literally the mother hormone that turns into each of the necessary hormones to make a baby!
-Saturated fat like grass-fed butter, ghee and coconut oil is vital for balancing reproductive hormones and virility.
-And, we know that we cannot conceive a child or have a healthy pregnancy without proper hormonal balance.
+Saturated fat like grass-fed butter, ghee and coconut oil is vital for balancing reproductive hormones and increasing fertility.
+We know that we cannot conceive a child or have a healthy pregnancy without proper hormone balance.

 Butter is a rich source of the substance, especially when it comes from cows that are eating fast growing grass during the spring and fall.
 In remote native cultures this spring and fall butter was reserved specifically for people of childbearing age.